joereddington/Delores/index.md

   * Process Paper (which should be in inbox anyway)
 * Process inbox.md
 Remember the purpose of the file:
-    * To help you recover from interupts
+    * To help you recover from interupts  - so write down your next action
-    * To make notes that might be useful
+    * To make notes that might be useful - so include lots of urls, commands, ideas
-    * To track time
+    * To track time - make sure you are properly tagging things
-    * To produce blog posts
+    * To produce blog posts - write for a third person.
   * Turn Stack into todos
   * Write up sections properly.
     * Move relevant sections over to their own issue